Serve

 We hope you will consider getting more involved with Hancock.
 Take a few minutes to review the opportunities to volunteer in the church community in the boxes below.
 If you find an area of interest, simply click the Volunteer button and we will reach out to you.
 There’s no commitment to an inquiry.

-Lexington Food Pantry - Winter Wish List
+Lexington Food Pantry — May Wish List

 The outside storage cabinet at the Church of Our Redeemer is now locked for the winter.
 Donations can be dropped off at Stop & Shop, 36 Bedford Street, Lexington, between registers 1 and 2.

 The pantry is asking for donations of personal care and paper products in lieu of food items.
-Many people do not know that if you are on the food stamp program, you can not use them for anything taxable which includes these items.
+Many people do not know that if you are on the food stamp program, you can not use them for anything taxable — which includes these items.

 Lexington Interfaith Food Pantry